-The Executive Board for the 2015 – 2017 session was democratically elected in April 2015.
+The Executive Board for the 2017 – 2019 session was democratically elected in April 2017.

 Elisabeth Hope Murray [send email] is currently an Assistant Professor of Security Studies and International Affairs at Embry-Riddle University in Daytona Beach, FL, USA.
 As a historical sociologist with degrees in Political Science (PhD, University of Edinburgh), Nationalism Studies (MSc, University of Edinburgh) and International Relations (BA, Samford University, USA) her interests lie predominantly in comparative genocidal ideology studies and famine as a tool of genocide.
 Her current research focuses on famine in Eastern Africa, but prior work has been based mostly in European and Asian genocides.
 She is particularly interested in the use of new humanitarian technologies as atrocity prevention mechanisms.
-Elizabeth is long-time member of INoGS serving previously as the Vice-Executive Secretary from 2012-2015.
+Elizabeth is long-time member of INoGS serving previously as the Executive Secretary (2015-2017) and Vice-Executive Secretary (2012-2015).

 Though her passport notes her American citizenship, she has lived in Australia, New Zealand, Venezuela, Scotland and Germany.